OSR - Meet the team

 Dr Esther Jones

-Esther leads the strategy and development for the Offshore Renewables Group.
+Esther is the Group Lead and Principal Scientist for Offshore Renewables.
 She leads long-term research projects and focuses on strategic growth and income generation.
 Her research interests are in the spatial and movement ecology of top marine predators, and how anthropogenic activities such as renewable developments and shipping impact ecosystems.
 She also works on broader statistical ecology problems such as characterising and reducing uncertainty and spatio-temporal modelling.

 Dr Adam Butler